UIC Library receives grant to develop tools supporting student success

 “We are grateful to have received an IMLS National Leadership Grant.
 With this funding, we have an opportunity to better understand specifics about how race, class and economic status impact our students as they pursue their educational goals.
 Our project is unique in that it considers students’ actual lived experiences and asks the students themselves to define what success means to them.
 With this knowledge, we can individualize the services, resources and support we provide to better meet student needs and then share what we’ve learned with other academic libraries and institutions,” said Rhea Ballard-Thrower, UIC Dean of Libraries.

-The principal investigator and project director is Jung Mi Scoulas, assistant professor and assessment coordinator at the UIC Library.
+The principal investigator and project director is Jung Mi Scoulas, PhD and an assistant professor and assessment coordinator at the UIC Library.
 A co-principal investigator for the project is Sandra De Groote, professor and head of UIC’s assessment and scholarly communication department.
 NIU library faculty Nestor Osorio, head of reference and research, and Kimberly Shotick, student success librarian, will coordinate the study among NIU students.

 View the full research project proposal for grant number LG-252338-OLS-22.